Fulton County, Georgia: History

 Fulton County was created in 1853 from the western half of DeKalb County.
 It was named in honor of Robert Fulton, the man who created the first commercially successful steamboat in 1807.

 After the American Civil War, there was considerable violence against freedmen in the county.
 During the post-Reconstruction period, violence and the number of lynchings of blacks increased in the late 19th century, as whites exercised terrorism to re-establish and maintain white supremacy.
 Whites lynched 35 African Americans here from 1877 to 1950; according to the Georgia Lynching Project, 24 were killed in 1906.
 This was the highest total in the state.
 With a total of 589, Georgia was second to Mississippi in its total number of lynchings in this period.

-In addition to individual lynchings, during the Atlanta Race Riot of 1906, whites killed at least 25 African Americans; the number may have been considerably higher.
+In addition to individual lynchings, during the 1906 Atlanta race massacre, whites killed at least 25 African Americans; the number may have been considerably higher.
 Two white persons died during the riot; one a woman who died of a heart attack.
 The violence affected black residential and business development in the city afterward.
 The Georgia legislature effectively completed disenfranchisement of African Americans in 1908, with constitutional amendments that raised barriers to voter registration and voting, excluding them from the political system.

 At the beginning of 1932, as an austerity measure to save money during the Great Depression, Fulton County annexed Milton County to the north and Campbell County to the southwest, to centralize administration.
 That resulted in the current long shape of the county along 80 mi of the Chattahoochee River.
 On May 9 of that year, neighboring Cobb County ceded the city of Roswell and lands lying east of Willeo Creek to Fulton County so that it would be more contiguous with the lands ceded from Milton County.

-In the second half of the 20th century, Atlanta and Fulton county became the location of numerous national and international headquarters for leading companies, attracting highly skilled employees from around the country.
+In the second half of the 20th century, Atlanta and Fulton County became the location of numerous national and international headquarters for leading companies, attracting highly skilled employees from around the country.
 This led to the city and county becoming more cosmopolitan and diverse.

 In 1992, Fulton County elected the first African-American woman, Jacquelyn Harrison Barrett, to the position of Sheriff in the history of the United States.

 In 2023, rapper Playboi Carti was arrested in Fulton County.
 That same year, Donald Trump and 18 co-defendants were indicted by Fulton County district attorney Fani Willis.
 As of 2025, the prosecution is being continued by Pete Skandalakis.
+Fulton County was a centerpoint in Donald Trump's attempts to overturn the 2020 United States presidential election in Georgia; in January 2026, the FBI conducted a raid on the county's election office.